xtuml/bridgepoint/doc-bridgepoint/notes/9301_state_action_int.md

 a concrete poly in the supertype if it exists
 5.3 `splitString` in the `Utilities` EE needed to be changed to allow splitting on "." without treating it as a wildcard character
+5.4 Add corresponding call to `getConcretePoly` in `SM_ACT2state` on the export side

 6. Implementation Comments
 --------------------------